tidwall/evio/README.md

 A connection can be woken up using the `wake` function that is made available through the `Serving` event.
 This is useful for when you need to offload an operation to a background goroutine and then later notify the event loop that it's time to send some data.

-Example echo server that when it encounters the line "exec" it waits 5 seconds before responding.
+Example echo server that when encountering the line "exec" it waits 5 seconds before responding.

 ```go
 var wake func(id int) bool